lbreede/pygame-cheatsheet/health-bar/README.md

-# pygame-cheatsheet
+# Health bar
-Collection of small and contained pygame projects.
+Based on the tutorial: "Creating a health bar in pygame [Dark Souls style]"